dojo/docs/dojox/app.rst

 :since: V1.7

+*Foreword*: ``dojox/app`` is an experimental module and its architecture is still evolving.
+In particular it was greatly improved between 1.7 and 1.8.
+It is for now compatible with Webkit-based browsers.

 ``dojox.app`` is an application framework designed to allow simple configuration of nested scenes and views and to facilitate the transitioning between these views.
 It is similar in function to the ``dojox.mobile.app`` framework, but will